 When it's time for a new year and new adventures, Colorado's ready to celebrate.

 Kevin Larson Productions is known for its extravagant parties that draw huge crowds.
-Every New Year's, Kevin Larson Productions holds the White Rose Gala, a 1920s-themed, Great Gatsby-style party.
+Every New Year's, it holds the White Rose Gala, a 1920s-themed, Great Gatsby-style party.
 Pull out your flapper dresses and feather headbands to dance the year away to live jazz and swing music.
+(Note: you must come in costume; jeans are not allowed.)
 While the era remains the same year after year (who doesn't want to time travel to a speakeasy for a night?), the entertainment is always fresh.
-Want to make the night extra special?
+Want to make the event extra special?

-Consider going VIP, which comes with a private bar, private bathrooms and even a separate entrance.
-Skip the lines and usher in the new year in ultimate style.
+Consider going VIP, which comes with a private bar, private bathrooms, and even a separate entrance.
+Skip the lines and usher in the New Year in ultimate style.

 Breckenridge also does New Year's Eve big, with its annual torchlight parade from the top of Peak 9 down to the village.
 Even if you're not in this mountainside parade (it's run by the Breckenridge Ski & Snowboard School), you can watch the glowing skiers slice down the mountain from the slopeside bars.
 The lights almost look like a landslide of falling stars.
 It's a magical way to end the year and welcome a new one.
 It's not as fancy as a black-tie party in Aspen, but it's an only-in-Colorado experience that's memorable in its own ways.